tinyworldmap/tiny-world-map/README.md

 ### As a fallback map

-In offline-first web applications, caching image-based maps at all zoom levels is impossible due to the vast number of tiles, the combined size often reaching terabytes.
+In offline-first web applications, caching image-based maps at all zoom levels is impossible due to the vast number of tiles, with a combined size often in the order of terabytes.

 This repository provides a [service worker](service-worker.js) to enable offline functionality for web apps with maps.